Human resources managers

 Save Image

 Data on higher education choices for Human resources managers from The Department of Education and Census Bureau.
-The most common major for Human resources managers is Business but the most specialized major according to RCA in 2021 were Business.
+The most common major for Human resources managers is Business but the most specialized major according to RCA in 2024 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.

 Among the necessary skills for Human resources managers, Management of Personnel Resources stands, but the revealed comparative advantage (RCA) shows that Human resources managers need more than the average amount of Management of Financial Resources.